The-DFIR-Report/DFIR-Artifacts/README.md

 The repository provides two ways to access the artifacts:

 1. **Parsed Documents (Recommended Start)**: Pre-processed artifacts are available in the [GitHub Releases](../../releases) section of this repository.
 These include:
-   - Parsed Kape sandbox analysis logs
+   - Parsed Kape analysis logs
    - Kape system logs in CSV format
    - Windows Event Logs from all affected hosts in JSON format (exported from Elastic and ready for re-import)